Dream Your Life Away: Commercial performance

 On 13 September 2014 the album entered the Australian Albums Chart at number one.
 It is the eleventh album to reach number one for an Australian act in 2014 and the first time ever that the Liberation label have landed back-to-back number ones after Jimmy Barnes's album 30:30 Hindsight reached number one the previous week.
 In the United States, the album peaked at number 17 on the US Billboard 200 chart and number two on the Top Alternative Albums chart.
-The album was eventually certified Platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.
+The album was eventually certified two-times Platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over two million units in the United States.